Skip to Content

 How the Chickens React

-If you are switching over to a sand coop, your chickens may be a bit freaked out at first.
+If you switch to a sand coop, your chickens may be a bit freaked out at first.
 The first day we added sand in the morning, and they didn’t want to step back in.
 They were scared.

-A few started to walk back into the coop, and were puzzled.
+A few started to walk back into the coop and were puzzled.
 They have to walk across the sand to get up to the nesting boxes.
-They all came back in at night though and have been fine ever since.
+They all came back in at night and have been fine ever since.

 PIN: How to Get Your Chickens Into a New Coop